wacncontent/CustomizeTool/output/articles/storage/storage-introduction.md

 - A standard storage account includes Blob, Table, Queue, and File storage.
 - A premium storage account currently supports Azure Virtual Machine disks only.

 Before you can create a storage account, you must have an Azure subscription, which is a plan that gives you access to a variety of Azure services.
-[You can create up to 100 uniquely named storage accounts with a single subscription.](../azure-subscription-service-limits.md) See [Storage Pricing Details](http://azure.microsoft.com/pricing/details/storage/) for information on volume pricing.
+[You can create up to 100 uniquely named storage accounts with a single subscription.](/documentation/articles/azure-subscription-service-limits) See [Storage Pricing Details](/home/features/storage/#price) for information on volume pricing.

-You can get started with Azure with a [free trial](http://azure.microsoft.com/pricing/free-trial/).
-Once you decide to purchase a plan, you can choose from a variety of [purchase options](http://azure.microsoft.com/pricing/purchase-options/).
+You can get started with Azure with a [trial](/pricing/1rmb-trial/).
+Once you decide to purchase a plan, you can choose from a variety of [purchase options](/pricing/overview/).
 If you’re an [MSDN subscriber](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/), you get free monthly credits that you can use with Azure services, including Azure Storage.

 ### Standard Storage Accounts